soojsung/cte-learnmode-tool/README.md

 If the tool runs but shows no data, verify:
 - The log files contain CTE agent logs
-- There are LEARN MODE entries in the logs (not just AUDIT entries)
+- There are entries of the type you're looking for (LEARN MODE or INFO, depending on whether you used the `-all` parameter)
 - The files are readable by your user account

 ### Access Permission Issues